garylirocks/quickrefs/azure-policy.markdown

 - *sends request to Resource Provider (during creation/update)*
 - *Resource Provider returns a success code*
 - **AuditIfNotExists** and **DeployIfNotExists**: evalute to determine whether additional logging or action is required.

-After create or update requests, **`then.details.evaluationDelay`** determines when the existence of the related resources should be evaluated.
+  - After create or update requests, **`then.details.evaluationDelay`** determines when the existence of the related resources should be evaluated.
 Allowed values are `AfterProvisioning`, `AfterProvisioningSuccess`, `AfterProvisioningFailure` or an ISO 8601 duration between 0 and 360 minutes.
 Default is `PT10M` (10 minutes)

-**BuiltIn policies usually don't specify the `evaluationDelay`, which means it's 10 minutes.
+  - **BuiltIn policies usually don't specify the `evaluationDelay`, which means it's 10 minutes.
 You need to duplicate a builtin policy to change it.**

+**Example scenario**:

+A "Deny" policy requires a tag name on a resource, a separate "Modify" policy add the tag.
+You create the resource, without adding the tag name:

+- In the Portal, you will be blocked
+- With API tools (CLI, etc), it will be successful, because the "Modify" effect will add the tag to the request, then the request can pass through the "Deny" policy evaluation

 ## Remediation